 - A picture is taken of all text on the screen ensuring the text is as clear as possible.

 - The picture is provided to existing or new bug reports with the architecture and build (hrevXXXXXX)

-A black screen after booting can be caused by several different issues and is a tricky issue to debug.
+A black, blank, or corrupted screen after booting can be caused by several different issues and can be a tricky issue to debug.

-The easiest approach to resolving a black/blank screen at boot is to leverage the
+The easiest approach to resolving a black/blank/corrupted screen at boot is to leverage the

 Use fail-safe video mode boot option.
 This will disable any specialized hardware acceleration or mode setting and fall back to basic VESA or Frame buffer based video resolutions and rendering.

-Reporting detailed information from black screen systems can be difficult given their nature.
+Reporting detailed information from computers experiencing black/blank/corrupted screens can be difficult given their nature.
 Sometimes the host is responsive, however the end user is unable to determine the state of the machine.

 - Serial Debugging is the fastest and most accurate way to obtain debug data from a uncooperative system.
 This method however requires a built-in serial port and specialized hardware and cables.

 - Obtaining system logs is possible in some circumstances.

 - Boot the system until the black screen is encountered and wait 30 seconds.